cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 - thunderxt83
 - thunderxt88

-In addition to the above CPU types, this option also supports `native` as the current CPU type.
-The compiler will attempt to identify the current machine's CPU type and generate binaries tailored for it.
+In addition to the above optional CPU types, this option can also use `native` as the current CPU type.
+The compiler attempts to identify the CPU type of the current machine and uses that CPU type as the target type to generate binaries.

 ### `--toolchain <value>`, `-B <value>`, `-B<value>`

-Specify the path to the binary files in the compilation toolchain.
+Specifies the path where the binary files in the compilation toolchain are located.

-These binary files include the compiler, linker, and C runtime object files (e.g., `crt0.o`, `crti.o`, etc.) provided by the toolchain.
+These binary files include the compiler, linker, and C runtime object files provided by the toolchain (such as `crt0.o`, `crti.o`, etc.).

-After preparing the compilation toolchain, you can place it in a custom path and pass this path to the compiler using `--toolchain <value>`.
-This allows the compiler to invoke the binaries in that path for cross-compilation.
+After preparing the compilation toolchain, you can store it in a custom path and then pass that path to the compiler via `--toolchain <value>`, allowing the compiler to call the binary files in that path for cross-compilation.

 ### `--sysroot <value>`

-Specify the root directory path of the compilation toolchain.
+Specifies the root directory path of the compilation toolchain.

-For cross-compilation toolchains with fixed directory structures, if there is no need to specify paths for binaries and dynamic/static library files outside this directory, you can directly use `--sysroot <value>` to pass the toolchain's root directory path to the compiler.
-The compiler will analyze the corresponding directory structure based on the target platform and automatically search for the required binary and library files.
-Using this option eliminates the need to specify `--toolchain` and `--library-path` parameters.
+For cross-compilation toolchains with a fixed directory structure, if there is no need to specify paths to binary, dynamic library, or static library files outside this directory, you can directly pass the root directory path of the toolchain to the compiler using `--sysroot <value>`.
+The compiler analyzes the corresponding directory structure according to the target platform type and automatically searches for the required binary files, dynamic library files, and static library files.
+After using this option, there is no need to specify the `--toolchain` and `--library-path` parameters.

-For example, when cross-compiling for a platform with the `triple` `arch-os-env`, if the cross-compilation toolchain has the following directory structure:
+If cross-compiling to a platform with a `triple` of `arch-os-env` and the cross-compilation toolchain has the following directory structure:

 ```text
 /usr/sdk/arch-os-env